matthewpersico/matthewpersico.github.io/_posts/2026-05-12-ptkdb--origins.md

 Well, now I have the 'tuits.
 I'm currently unemployed and I have committed to making a presentation at the next [Perl and Raku Conference](https://tprc.us/tprc-2026-gsp/) about the debugger.
 It's time to roll up my sleeves, dig in and see if I cannot recreate what I did over ten years ago.

+##### Footnotes
+1. <a id="Footnote-1"></a>
-<a id="Footnote_1"></a>Which, all these years later begs the question, "If the file system was read only, how did you update the script you were supposed to be changing?"
+Which, all these years later begs the question, "If the file system was read only, how did you update the script you were supposed to be changing?"
 Let's not let details get in the way of a good story, shall we?